dkramer/fetch-java/README.md

 To deploy the project run `docker run -p 8080:8080 -t dkramer-fetch-test` which will allow connections on port 8080 for testing.

+Also did it in Go as a challenge to myself.
+See that [here](https://github.com/dkramer/fetch-go).

 The project is a Spring Boot application.\